 This is my favourite quick test because it requires zero equipment beyond your ears and another coin.
 Balance the Silver Eagle on your fingertip and tap it with a second coin (or a pen).
 A genuine .999 silver coin rings with a clear, sustained, high-pitched tone that lasts 3-5 seconds.
 It's a beautiful sound once you've heard it.

 The ping test catches the vast majority of counterfeits.
 The physics of resonance depend on the material's density, elasticity, and geometry — all things that are extremely difficult to replicate without using actual silver in the correct dimensions.
+Read our complete ping test guide for detailed instructions and app recommendations.

 The Magnet Test